vokseverk/project-template/README.md

 ### CodeKit (macOS)

 [CodeKit][CK] should pick up all settings from the `config.codekit3` file when you drag the **project-template.Frontend** folder onto the CodeKit window.
+CodeKit even has a [Read-Only Mode][ROM] that allows for using the app without a license.
+You just can't change any of the settings.

 ### Windows/Linux